 When it comes to leveraging the efforts of others, your relationship with the 'work' of your business must transform.
 Every successful business owner has figured this out, and it is the transformation you can bring into your business starting today.

-That critical transformation is to go from the one who gets all the work done to be the one who ensures the work gets done.
+The critical transformation you'll need to manage is to go from being the one who gets all the work done to being the one who ensures the work gets done.

 Leverage Example #5: Efficiencies and Productivity

 The four leverage strategies we've spoken of so far are all ways that increase efficiencies and productivity in a business when you successfully implement them in your business.

 Yet finding the opportunities to increase efficiencies and productivity across the business is a strategy in itself.